 To enable BA on the PCell, the gNB configures the UE with UL and DL BWP(s).
 To enable BA on SCells in case of CA, the gNB configures the UE with DL BWP(s) at least (i.e. there may be none in the UL).
-For the PCell, the initial BWP is the BWP used for initial access.
-For the SCell(s), the initial BWP is the BWP configured for the UE to first operate at SCell activation.
+For the PCell, the BWP used for initial access is configured via system information.
+For the SCell(s), the BWP used after initial activation is configured via dedicated RRC signaling.

 In paired spectrum, DL and UL can switch BWP independently.
 In unpaired spectrum, DL and UL switch BWP simultaneously.
 Switching between configured BWPs happens by means of RRC signalling, DCI, inactivity timer or upon initiation of random access.
 When an inactivity timer is configured for a serving cell, the expiry of the inactivity timer associated to that cell switches the active BWP to a default BWP configured by the network.
-There can be at most one active BWP per cell, except when the serving cell is configured with SUL, in which case there can be at most one ach UL carrier.
+There can be at most one active BWP per cell, except when the serving cell is configured with SUL, in which case there can be at most one on each UL carrier.